AlientsDEV/Travel_app/README.md

- <font size="56">Flutter Travel app!</font>
+**This is bold text**

-#Created a demo for Travel App in Flutter where you can see your favorite city with a description and some suggestion of an other cities.
+Created a demo for Travel App in Flutter where you can see your favorite city with a description and some suggestion of an other cities.

 <p float="left">
   <img src="https://user-images.githubusercontent.com/56515652/66720014-79579a00-edf7-11e9-8fa7-e642d2b611f0.png"